saro-dev/saro-dev/README.md

 🚀 When I'm not coding, you can find me geeking out over the latest tech gadgets 📱, immersing myself in a captivating sci-fi book 📚, or challenging my strategic skills in gaming 🎮.
 I also enjoy collaborating with like-minded individuals 👥, solving problems together, and making ideas come to life.

-✨ **Skills**: HTML5, CSS3, JavaScript, React, Node.js, Express.js, Python, Django, Php, SQL, MongoDB, Git, AWS, Azure, RESTful APIs.
+✨ Skills: HTML5, CSS3, JavaScript, React, Node.js, Express.js, Python, Django, Php, SQL, MongoDB, Git, AWS, Azure, RESTful APIs.

 📧Let's connect!
-Feel free to reach out to me via email at [codersaro@gmail.com](mailto:yocodersaro@gmail.com) or find me on [LinkedIn](https://www.linkedin.com/in/saravananforyou.
-I'm always open to exciting opportunities and collaborations!
+Feel free to reach out to me via email at codersaro@gmail.com or find me on [LinkedIn](https://www.linkedin.com/in/saravananforyou.
+I'm always open to exciting opportunities and collaborations! 🧡